eth-infinitism/trampoline-example/README.md

 3. Make sure you configure the `provider` in `src/exconfig.ts` to the `Goerli` network.
 4. Edit the `bundler` URL pointing to `Goerli` network and accepting EntryPoint=`0x0576a174D229E3cFA37253523E645A78A0C91B57`
 5. Run `yarn install` to install the dependencies.
-6. Run `yarn start`
+6. Run `yarn start`.
 7. Load your extension in Chrome by following these steps:
-   1. Go to `chrome://extensions/`
+   1. Go to `chrome://extensions/`.
-   2. Enable `Developer mode`
+   2. Enable `Developer mode`.
-   3. Click on `Load unpacked extension`
+   3. Click on `Load unpacked extension`.
    4. Select the `build` directory.
-8. Happy hacking.
+8. Happy hacking!

 > **Warning**
 > Auto refresh is disabled by default, so you will have to manually refresh the page.